Frequently Asked Questions

 While both versions can target Zebra devices running Android 11, the new version CANNOT target devices with versions PRIOR to Android 11.
 Organizations with devices running Android 11 and OLDER can continue to use the Legacy version indefinitely.
 HOWEVER, targeting devices running Android 13 or later can ONLY be done using "Zebra OEMConfig Powered by MX," the "non-legacy" version of OEMConfig.
 Companies with mixed device populations running Android versions older AND newer than Android 11 MUST USE BOTH versions of Zebra OEMConfig.

-Q: What is "Zebra OEMConfig Powered by MX"
+Q: What is "Zebra OEMConfig Powered by MX?"

 "Zebra OEMConfig Powered by MX" is a new version of Zebra OEMConfig (com.zebra.oemconfig.release) for Zebra devices running Android 11 and LATER.
 This app delivers numerous enhancements built by Zebra, and includes an all-new schema designed according to changes mandated by Google.
 The new version is NOT compatible with Android 10 or older.